 Despite being very cold, I don’t think we could have had a better visit at any time of the year.
 For one of the 7 natural wonders of the world, you would expect the Grand Canyon, South Rim to be consistently littered with tourists.
 There were a couple tour buses that rolled through, but they left around sunset and the entire lodge area was quiet again.
 Even with those buses of tourists, it did not feel crowded at all.

-Winter Travel to The Grand Canyon, South Rim
+Traveling to The Grand Canyon, South Rim in Winter

 - Small to no crowds